Soujanya-37/TrafficSim/README.md

 # 🚦 TrafficSim: A Command-Line Traffic Simulation

+(A second year CGV project by Soujanya Shanbhag)

 This is a simple traffic simulation built with Python and the Pygame library.
 It's a classic Computer Graphics and Visualization (CGV) project that models a single four-way intersection with functional traffic lights and autonomous cars.

 ## ✨ Features